solarce/datadog/README.md

 # datadog
-send dd-agent data to  influxdb and elasticsearch, so you can view dashboard and cofigure dashboard with grafana.
+send dd-agent data to  influxdb and elasticsearch, so you can view dashboard and cofigure alert with grafana.

 * metrics storage to influxdb
 * ioStats storage to influxdb